 Oats – Oatmeal is a great whole grain that the American Heart Association recommends for it’s high concentration of soluble fiber and contributing to lower cholesterol.
-If you’re not gluten free, scout out Sprout’s bulk bins for amazing prices on oats.
-If you are GF like us, I pick up Bob’s Red Mill certified gluten free oats at Sprouts.
+If you are GF like us, I stock up on these in bulk!

 Cacao – Cacao and chocolate (especially when not overloaded with sugar) can be part of a healthful diet because of its antioxidant properties.
-I chose unsweetened cacao powder or unsweetened cocoa powder and added it to both the crust and the chocolate filling.
+Raw cacao powder or unsweetened cocoa powder and added it to both the crust and the chocolate filling.
 It’s AMAZING.